mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 `admin` and the password you obtained earlier.
 Once you are logged in you are put into a restricted shell so type `sh` to drop into a BusyBox Linux shell.

+## Putting the device into bridge mode

+Follow the instructions in brigesagemcom3864.pdf.
+Original credit to [Ray Haverfield] (https://sites.google.com/site/lapastenague/)

 # Coming Soon...

 - Dumping the firmware